2021-2022 Webinars

 Riva Pearson, ESOL teacher at JVS in Boston, co-presented this webinar.

-Webinar 3: April 27, 2021, 4:00 to 5:30 PM ET, “Action Steps for Programs and the Field Addressing Racial Equity” (view recording/view slides)
+Webinar 3: April 27, 2021, 4:00 to 5:30 PM ET, “Action Steps for Programs and the Field Addressing Racial Equity” (watch the recording and download the slides)

 In this webinar, we offer various steps that programs and the field can take to move towards equity in adult education.
 We explore how you can use orientation and other program-wide policies and practices, along with hiring and staffing policies, that help you address equity.
 We also investigate how we can advocate for changes in our field that will help reduce racial inequity.